JordanWu1997/I3_Sway_Config/config/rofi/README.md

 - `config_dracula.rasi`
     - Configuration for Dracula-themed rofi
     - Main usage: miscellaneous (for Dracula-themed environment)

+## Text file
+- `i3_automark_list.txt`
+    - Single character mark list that
+        - Record marks used in `../../config/i3/script/i3_automark.py` to automatically assign mark to every window
+        - Is used as the input list for rofi selector in `../../config/i3/script/i3_mark_operator.sh`
+    - In rofi, it starts from the left to the right and from the first row to the last row of __QWERTY__ keyboard
+        - Alphabet only, except for single quotation (')

 ## Customized Rofi Keybindings
 - `[Ctrl]`+`[c/g/[]`: Exit rofi